thomjur/home_page/projects/religioid.md

-religion (more details on ReligionML and the first annotation attempts can be found on the <a href="https://thomjur.github.io/home_page/projects/religionml.html">ReligionML website</a>).</p>
+religion (more details on ReligionML and the first annotation attempts can be found on the <a href="https://thomjur.github.io/home_page/projects/religionml.html">ReligionML website</a>).
+Due to several reasons, the initial phase of the project will concentrate on gathering, tagging, and examining Twitter data (for more details, please see the following parts and the section on <span id="sec-data">Data</span> in particular).</p>
-<h3 id="theoretical-background">Theoretical Background</h3>
+<h3 id="theoretical-background">2.
+Theoretical Background</h3>
+<p>This research project aims at contributing to research on the
+interplay between religion and other societal spheres (such as politics)<a href="#fn1" class="footnote-ref" id="fnref1"
-<p>The overall theoretical assumption behind the examination of
-religiously connotated words in various social fields is “that phenomena of the religious field are defined in relation to other religious constituents and other social and cultural facts outside the religious field” <span class="citation" data-cites="krech_relational_2020">(quote from introduction of the forthcoming ER special issue on “Religion and Images,” following <a href="#ref-krech_relational_2020" role="doc-biblioref">Krech 2020</a>)</span>.</p>
+role="doc-noteref"><sup>1</sup></a> by analyzing public discourses about and from within religion.
+The overall theoretical assumption behind this attempt is “that phenomena of the religious field are defined in relation to other religious constituents and other social and cultural facts outside the religious field” <span class="citation" data-cites="krech_relational_2020">(quote from introduction of the forthcoming ER special issue on “Religion and Images,” following <a href="#ref-krech_relational_2020" role="doc-biblioref">Krech 2020</a>)</span>.</p>
 <p>To analyze the ways in which these interdependences between the
 various social fields have shaped religion (and the other way round), this project builds upon the concept of the “religioid” coined by Georg